 Market rents for social housing 'pay to stay'

 On 21 November 2016 the Government announced that the mandatory pay to stay scheme would not be introduced.
 Councils and housing associations will retain discretion over whether or not to implement higher rents for tenants with higher incomes.

 The scheme would have meant that social housing tenants who live in London and have an income of £40,000 or more, would see their rent increased to a market or near market rate.
 Those outside London, would have been affected if their income is £30,000 or more.
-The introduction of this policy was to be voluntary for Housing Associations but compulsory for Councils.
+The introduction of this policy was originally going to be voluntary for Housing Associations but compulsory for Councils.